foxanna/flutter_theme_workshop/workshop/03.1_texts_icons/instructions.md

 ## AppBar Icon style

-By default, customizations of the global theme `iconTheme` field affect `IconButton` widgets inside the `AppBar`, except for their `color`.
-With global `iconTheme` customized as above, this account button would be half-transparent and of size `36`:
+By default, customizations of the global theme `iconTheme` field also affect `IconButton` widgets inside the `AppBar`, except for their `color`.
+With global `iconTheme` customized as above, any button like this would be half-transparent and of size `36`:

 ```dart
 AppBar(